ymcatwincities/openy_gated_content/modules/openy_gc_personal_training/README.md

 ## 1on1 Meeting Series

-You can create training of series for your clients if they could be grouped by a data range, recurrency and other rules that could be applied to the Date recurrency field.
-If you change recurrency patterns, module will automatically update/recreate all singe 1on1 Meeetings in your series.
+You can create training series for your clients using the Date Recurrency field.
+If you change recurrence patterns, the module will automatically update all 1on1 meetings in your series.

 ## 1on1 Meeting entity